-How to Add a Plugin in GitHub: A Step-by-Step Tutorial
+How to Add a GitHub Plugin: Complete Step-by-Step Tutorial for 2025

 Ever wondered how developers streamline their GitHub workflows and supercharge their productivity?
 The answer lies in GitHub’s extensive plugin ecosystem—a powerful yet underutilized feature that can transform how you manage repositories, automate tasks, and collaborate with teams.
 While most developers stick to basic GitHub functionality, savvy users leverage plugins to create custom workflows that would make even seasoned programmers jealous.